-197 Mich App 362, 365; 494 NW2d 873 (1992).
-Defendant bears the burden of showing that the evidence was exculpatory or that the police acted in bad faith.
+Absent intentional suppression or a showing of bad faith, a loss of evidence that occurs before a defense request for its production does not require reversal.
+People v Johnson, 197 Mich App 362, 365; 494 NW2d 873 (1992).
+The defendant bears the burden of showing that the evidence was exculpatory or that the police acted in bad faith.
 Id.

-In this case, Officer Hopkins testified that it was department policy to automatically destroy all traffic stop recordings six months after the date of the traffic stop.
+In this case, Officer Hopkins testified that it was department policy to automatically destroy all traffic-stop recordings six months after the date of the traffic stop.
 Defendant was stopped on January 28, 2011, and was not arrested until November 2011.
 Moreover, defendant failed to present any evidence of bad faith on the part of the police department and failed to provide any evidence that the recording would have been exculpatory.
-Accordingly, we conclude that the record does not support defendant's claims, and the trial court did not abuse its discretion by denying defendant's motion to dismiss.7
+Accordingly, we conclude that the record does not support defendant's claims, and the trial court did not abuse its discretion by denying defendant's motion to dismiss.

-Affirmed in part, vacated in part, and remanded for further proceedings consistent with this opinion.
+Affirmed in part, reversed in part, and remanded for further proceedings consistent with this opinion.
 We do not retain jurisdiction.